 Residential Treatment (RT): Room and board services are provided on a 24 hour per day basis in conjunction with a highly structured mental health and/or substance abuse treatment program.
 Residential Treatment programs are generally in non-hospital settings.
 The patient is able to participate in individual, group and/or family psychotherapy, as well as other activities and/or therapies that address the patient's psychosocial needs within a controlled environment.
 The focus of the treatment should be to resolve any problems with the patient's support system, as well as the development and maintenance of skills and behavioral changes that will allow the patient to successfully reintegrate into the community.
-Halfway houses are not considered to be Residential Treatment programs by the HBP therapy programs are not considered a residential treatment program and are not a covered benefit.
+Halfway houses are not considered to be Residential Treatment programs by the HBP.

 Approval for Residential Treatment will be determined by Medical Management on an individual case basis, following a review for clinical appropriateness.
-This level of care is only available to those members who have received precertification from the Medical Management Department.
+This level of care is only available to those members who have received precertification from to the Medical Management Department.
+Coverage is 100% after the applicable co-payment.